 - Single copies for scholarly research, teaching, and course preparation are permissible.

-- Multiple copies of one per student for one course, for one semester are permissible.
+- Multiple copies of one per student for one course.

 - Consumable publications (e.g. workbooks, lab manuals) may not be copied.

-- Copying must meet the tests of brevity, spontaneity, and cumulative effect.
+- Copying must consider the tests of brevity, spontaneity, and cumulative effect.

-- Copying is at the inspiration of the instructor and can only be used for one semester.
+- Copying is at the inspiration of the instructor.

 - Copying cannot substitute for an anthology.